alros/rag-python/15-diagnosis/README.md

 3. Psychosis - 30% confidence
 ```

 Result: failure.
-The dialog is inspired by the Depression file.
+The dialogue is inspired by the Depression file.

 ---